maim-lain/mythicmanor/weeks/week2.md

 - Peep into the 3rd changing room
     - Oh no, we've been caught. ( ͡° ͜ʖ ͡°)

-- Esther 5 -
+- check velle cams every time period

-- Fanora 5 -
+- Fanora 5 - Morning - Bathroom | Enter bathroom.
-- Naira 5 -

-- Velle 4 - Morning - Garden | Visit the garden.
+- Esther 5 - Afternoon - Garden | Visit the garden.

-- can now enter velles room when she's not there.
-- Velle Cam | Velle’s level is at least 3.
-Visit Velle’s room when she’s not in there, the door will be unlocked.
-Install camera behind the red cross bondage device.
-    - check cams every time period
-- Nefari 4 - Afternoon - Library | Talk to the assistant.
+- Naira 5 - Afternoon - Cafe | Chat with her.
 - Naira Cam | Naira’s level is at least 5, repair skill at least 1, visit her room in the afternoon while you have a camera in your inventory.
 Then visit Esther in the garden and ask to get into Naira’s room (to fix PC).
 Install the camera in the snowflake painting.
     - now able to enter her room at anytime in the noon by asking esther
     - check cams every time period
+- Naira Accessible room content | Naira’s diary (more entries as Naira levels up), Naira’s locked box.
+(Password for the box is in Diary entry #473 - “naira+[mc]” with “[mc]” being your character’s name).
+You may also use “naira+mc” if your name is not working.

+- Nefari 5 - Night - Pool | Visit the pool.
+- Velle 5 - Night - Pool | Visit the pool.
+Come, cow, wax, yes